Report: 76ers could target Klay in free agency this summer

 While the Warriors have been vocal about their desire to retain Thompson moving forward, the future remains as uncertain as ever as Golden State’s aging core faces the sunset of a storied dynasty.

-Thompson averaged 17.9 points while shooting 38.7 percent from beyond the arc last season while adjusting to a mid-season change that saw him come off the bench for the first time in over a decade.
+Thompson averaged 17.9 points while shooting 38.7 percent from beyond the arc last season as he adjusted to a mid-season change that saw him come off the bench for the first time in over a decade.

 Whether or not Thompson continues his NBA career with the only organization he has ever known will be a major storyline to monitor as free agency approaches, with the Orlando Magic reportedly interested in the lifelong Warrior as well.